 ・Rotate to lanes to apply or relieve pressure.

-・Rotate to top lane when Regieleki spawns and secure it.
+・Rotate to bottom lane when a Regi variant spawns and secure it.

 ・Stick with your allies and roam the map for objectives.

 ・Reach level 4 as fast as possible and learn Foul Play or Mean Look depending on preference.

 ・Upon reaching level 6, learn Snarl for a reliable crowd control tool.

 ・Hold the bottom lane with Alolan Ninetales as long as possible to have a good position when securing the Regi variant objective.